Bangladesh Liberation War: China

 As a long-standing ally of Pakistan, the People's Republic of China reacted with alarm to the evolving situation in East Pakistan and the prospect of India invading West Pakistan and Pakistani-controlled Kashmir.
-On 10 December 1971, US President Nixon instructed Henry Kissinger to ask the Chinese to move some forces toward the frontier with India.
-Nixon said, "Threaten to move forces or move them, Henry, that's what they must do now."
+On 10 December 1971, Nixon instructed Kissinger to ask the Chinese to move some forces toward the frontier with India.
+Nixon said, "Threaten to move forces or move them, Henry, that's what they must do now".
 Kissinger met with Huang Hua, China's Permanent Representative to the United Nations, later that evening.

-The Chinese did not, however, respond to this encouragement, because unlike the 1962 Sino-Indian War when India was caught entirely unaware, this time the Indian Army was prepared and had deployed eight mountain divisions to the Sino-Indian border to guard against such an eventuality.
+The Chinese did not respond to this encouragement, because unlike the 1962 Sino-Indian War, when India was caught entirely unaware, this time the Indian Army was prepared and had deployed eight mountain divisions to the Sino-Indian border to guard against such an eventuality.
 China instead threw its weight behind demands for an immediate ceasefire.

-When Bangladesh applied for membership to the United Nations in 1972, China vetoed their application because two United Nations resolutions regarding the repatriation of Pakistani prisoners of war and civilians had not yet been implemented.
-China was also among the last countries to recognise independent Bangladesh, refusing to do so until 31 August 1975.
+When Bangladesh applied for membership to the United Nations in 1972, China vetoed its application because two U.N. resolutions about the repatriation of Pakistani prisoners of war and civilians had not yet been implemented.
+China was also among the last countries to recognize independent Bangladesh, refusing to do so until 31 August 1975.

 Sri Lanka

-Sri Lanka (then called Ceylon) saw the partition of Pakistan as an example for themselves and feared India might use its enhanced power against them in the future.
-Despite the left wing government of Sirimavo Bandaranaike following a neutral non-aligned foreign policy, Sri Lanka decided to help Pakistan in the war.
-As Pakistani aircraft could not fly over Indian territory, they would have to take a longer route around India and so they stopped at Bandaranaike Airport in Sri Lanka where they were refuelled before flying to East Pakistan.
+Sri Lanka (then called Ceylon) saw the partition of Pakistan as an example for itself and feared India might use its enhanced power against it in the future.
+Despite the left-wing government of Sirimavo Bandaranaike following a neutral non-aligned foreign policy, Sri Lanka decided to help Pakistan in the war.
+As Pakistani aircraft could not fly over Indian territory, they would have to take a longer route around India and so they stopped at Bandaranaike Airport in Sri Lanka where they were refueled before flying to East Pakistan.

 Arab world

 As many Arab countries were allied with both the United States and Pakistan, it was easy for Kissinger to encourage them to participate.
 He sent letters to both, the King of Jordan and the King of Saudi Arabia.
-President Nixon gave permission for Jordan to send ten F-104s and promised to provide replacements.
+Nixon gave permission for Jordan to send ten F-104s and promised to provide replacements.
 According to author Martin Bowman, "Libyan F-5s were reportedly deployed to Sargodha AFB, perhaps as a potential training unit to prepare Pakistani pilots for an influx of more F-5s from Saudi Arabia."

 Libyan dictator Gaddafi also personally directed a strongly worded letter to Indian Prime Minister Indira Gandhi accusing her of aggression against Pakistan, which endeared him to all Pakistanis.
 In addition to these three countries, an unidentified Middle Eastern ally also supplied Pakistan with Mirage IIIs.
-However, other countries such as Syria and Tunisia were against interfering describing it as an internal matter of Pakistan.